benfoster04/javadiscord/README.md

 # javadiscord
 A simple HTTP client and quick embed generator that allows for easy sending of embeds to Discord channels using webhooks.
-The code is easy to implement, setup, and use.
+The code is lightweight and easy to implement, setup, and use.

 ### Directory:
  - [Setup](#Setup)